 tag(s): news (261)

 In the ClassroomPut a link on your teacher web page for parents and students to access it at home or in study times at school.
 Preview the site to determine which news stories best suit your curriculum and the age of your students.
 Younger classes may need help reading some of the articles: use a projector so the news story can be read aloud as students follow along.
 Take a class vote after viewing the Vote Now!
 Poll and graph the class results.
 After posting the class vote, compare the class results with the results of the poll on the site.
-Have students create a simple infographic sharing their "new" news knowledge using Easel.ly, reviewed here or Venngage reviewed here.
-Have them practice writing their own "News for Kids by Kids" for a classroom publication, or have students use Page Flip-Flap (reviewed here) to turn their articles that can include images into an online book that allows for page turning!
+Have students create a simple infographic sharing their "new" news knowledge using Easel.ly, reviewed here, or Venngage, reviewed here.
+Have them practice writing their own "News for Kids by Kids" for a classroom publication using Ourboox, reviewed here.
+Ourboox creates beautiful page-flipping digital books in minutes, and you can embed video, music, animation, games, maps and more.

 This resource requires Adobe Flash.